top of page

 Understanding X-chromosome reactivation dynamics during reprograming of primed to naive pluripotency in mouse

 During development, pluripotency first arises in the inner cell mass of pre-implantation blastocyst in a naïve state and progresses to a primed state in the post-implantation epiblast that is then lost upon lineage commitment.
 These transient pluripotent states in vivo are recapitulated in vitro.
 Mouse embryonic stem cells (ESC) represent the naïve state, whereas mouse epiblast stem cells (EpiSC) represent the primed state.
 One hallmark epigenetic change during transition from naïve to primed pluripotent state in female cells is X-chromosome inactivation.
-During X-inactivation, one of the two X-chromosomes in female mammals is transcriptionally inactivated in order to equalize X-linked gene expression between the sexes.
-Once inactivated, replicated copies of the inactive and the active-X maintain their respective transcriptional states through future rounds of cell division.
-X-inactivation is essential for the viability and proper development of female mammals and serves as a paradigm of epigenetic transcriptional regulation.

 Notably, reprogramming of primed pluripotent state to naïve state leads to the reactivation of the inactive-X. An open question is whether X-reactivation is necessary for reversion of primed state to naïve state or it is merely a consequence of the acquisition of naïve state.
 Additionally, how X-chromosome reactivation is facilitated during the reprogramming of primed to naïve pluripotency is not fully clear.
 We have recently obtained data showing that the ectopic inactivation of one of the two X-chromosomes in female ESC does not perturb their naïve state.
 Based on this preliminary evidence, we hypothesize that XCR is not a cause but a consequence of the acquisition of naïve pluripotency.
 Notably, despite much work, the molecular link between naïve pluripotency and X-chromosome reactivation has remained elusive.
 The current objective therefore, is to delineate how acquisition of naïve pluripotency converges with the activation of the pathways that reactivate the inactive-X during the reprogramming of primed to naïve pluripotent state.